-The added value is that the modules are linked to each other, for example based on the context analysis in Module 1 a theory of change is formulated, alignment is sought with the generic VLIR-UOS Theory of Change for ICP Connect projects and the standard project domains (of intermediate change) are selected.
-These domains are used to plan activities in Module 5 and define the indicators in Module 7.
+The added value is that the modules are linked to each other, for example based on the context analysis in Module 1 a theory of change is formulated, alignment is sought with the generic VLIR-UOS Theory of Change for TEAM/SI projects and the standard project domains (of intermediate change) are selected.
+In the case of SI projects, these domains are used to plan activities in Module 5 and define the indicators in Module 7.
+In the case of TEAM projects the indicators are part of the Stage 2 Full proposals.